Călin Popescu-Tăriceanu: Premiership (2004–2008)

-Late political career
+Later political career

 On 26 February 2014, Tăriceanu left PNL due to their intention to leave the Social Liberal Union (USL) and the Alliance of Liberals and Democrats for Europe (ALDE) to join the European People's Party (EPP).
 One day later, he announced that he would launch a new political party, the Liberal Reformist Party (PLR).
 The party's first congress was held on 1–2 August 2014.
-Popescu-Tăriceanu was elected president of the new party.
+Tăriceanu was elected president of the new party.

 On 4 March, PNL leader Crin Antonescu stepped down his position as President of the Senate.
-On 10 March, Popescu-Tăriceanu was elected as the new President of the Senate, with the votes of the Social Democratic Party (PSD) and serving as independent senator.
+On 10 March, Tăriceanu was elected as the new president of the Senate, with the votes of the Social Democratic Party (PSD) and serving as independent senator.

-In late July 2014, Popescu-Tăriceanu launched his candidacy for the 2014 presidential elections.
+In late July 2014, Tăriceanu launched his candidacy for the 2014 presidential elections.
 Due to problems with registering his new political party, he ran as independent.
 Tăriceanu placed third in the election's first round, with 5.36%, behind Klaus Iohannis and Victor Ponta.
 Later, he announced that he would support Ponta in the second round of the elections.
 However, in the run-off, Ponta was defeated by Iohannis by a 54.5%-45.5% margin.

 In July 2015, PLR announced its merger with the Conservative Party (PC), to form a new party, Alliance of Liberals and Democrats (ALDE), Tăriceanu becoming its co-president.

-In 2017, Tăriceanu, claimed that he was a staunch monarchist and "Constitutional monarchy has the advantage of placing the monarch over political games, which is not our case: the president, instead of being an arbitrator, prefers to be a player".
+In 2017, Tăriceanu described himself as a monarchist, saying: "Constitutional monarchy has the advantage of placing the monarch over political games, which is not our case: the president, instead of being an arbitrator, prefers to be a player".